To All the Guys I Killed Before sneek peek

 “Fucking creep,” I mutter.
 “There are diagnoses for guys like you.”

 Narcissism.
 Depression.
 Antisocial personality disorder.
 Erotomania.
 De Clérambault’s syndrome.
 A whole host of attachment disorders.
-Thanks to my psychology PhD, I have plenty of words to describe myself.
+Thanks to my psychology PhD, I have plenty of words that someone might use to explain why I am the way that I am.
 But unlike some of the worst cases I work with as Dr. Mohr, my situation with Rue is actually quite simple: the serial killer next door has a crush, a moral code, and a secret surveillance system.

 In my defense, Pell helped me install hidden cameras in the empty half of the duplex when I bought it in case I needed to stash a new intake there someday.
 Then I rented it to Rue and realized I had a convenient way to ease some of my concerns about her security.

-“Not now, Brady,” I mutter when another text message appears in front of the real-time video of Rue on my phone.
-I swipe it away and watch as she unlocks and then re-locks the deadbolt on her backdoor, humming to herself as the flip lock and chain lock get the same treatment.
+“Not now, Brady.”
+I swipe it away and watch as Rue unlocks and then relocks the dead bolt on her back door, humming to herself as the flip lock and chain lock get the same treatment.
 If she’d asked me, I could’ve told her that nobody came or went from her side of the duplex today, but I respect that she wants to confirm it for herself.

 First, she’ll check the windows in her guest room as I stand on the other side of the wall, catching the muffled sounds of the actions that I’m also seeing on the video.
 Next, she’ll move to her bedroom to do the same with the windows there, then she’ll fire up her laptop to review her security footage.
 At that point, I always close the security camera app because she’s about to change out of her work clothes.
 I’m okay with enough surveillance to make sure she’s protected from people like me, but I’ve got enough right-from-wrong to avoid any truly heinous invasions of privacy.